-- 7. An advising appointment with a nursing program advisor must be made prior to admission. - Cumulative GPA of 2.5 from most recent educational experience.
+7. An advising appointment with a nursing program advisor must be made prior to admission.

+8. Cumulative GPA of 2.5 from most recent educational experience.

 The placement test may be retaken six months after the previous testing session.
 Exceptions in one or more of these subtests may occasionally be made if other indicators strongly suggest success in the program.

-ADMISSION PROCEDURE

-Enrollment is limited by the availability of facilities.
+ADMISSION PROCEDURE Enrollment is limited by the availability of facilities.
 Current class limits are:

-s are: : Year Secor nd Year
+First Year Secor Second Year

 28 Fall 24 Fall

 24 Winter 24 Winter

 24 Spring 24 Spring